opossum-tool/OpossumUI/USER_GUIDE.md

 - `Add to Attribution Sub-Panel` (accessible via the `ALL ATTRIBUTIONS` tab).

 The `Attributions Sub-Panel` shows a list of all attributions that are assigned to the selected resource.
-**Pre-selected** attributions are signaled by a gradient in the color.
+**Pre-selected** attributions are signaled by an `P` icon.
 They can be confirmed, therefore being considered attributions in all views and in the progress bar.
 However, that is not a requirement. **Pre-selected** and attributions are both written in the output file.
 Clicking on one of the attributions, shows the details of that attribution in the `Attribution Details Column`.
 Clicking on _Add new